ErrorTzy/writings/notes/Peter_seminar_mind/QuiningQualia.md

 **IP1 (Watching you eat cauliflower)**
 : I hate cauliflower, but you seems to enjoy it.
 And I may have different tastes at different times.
 Therefore, it seems to say talk about:

-1. the way the juice tastes to Dennett at time t
+1. the way the juice tastes to Dennett at time t (qualia is separable from reactions to it, addressed in IP9-12)
-2. whether the taste of juice to Dennett at time t' is the same as the taste of juice to Jones at time t
+2. whether the taste of juice to Dennett at time t' is the same as the taste of juice to Jones at time t (one quale can be compared with another quale, addressed in IP3-6)

 **Dennett's remark**: The fallacy here is that we can *isolate the qualia* (the way the juice tastes to x at time t) from everything else